courtois-neuromod/cneuromod_docs/source/MRI.md

 The functional acquisitions are all identical to the ones used in the HCP-trt dataset.
 The Siemens pdf exam card can be found [here](./_static/mri/functional_protocol_HCP-trt.pdf), and is briefly recaped below.
-Note that the parameters of the functional MRI sequence relevant for data analysis can be found in the BIDS dataset and included metadata.
+Note that the parameters of the functional MRI sequence relevant for data analysis can be found in the BIDS dataset, and included metadata.
 [BIDS dataset](https://git.unf-montreal.ca/neuromod/).

 Functional MRI data was acquired using a simultaneaus multi-slice sequence available through the Siemens PRISMA scanner (...) with a repetition time of 1.49 seconds and a resolution of 2 milliters isotropic (...).